 “We have to remember this is always only an election between a restricted number of candidates.
 It’s not democracy as we know it,” he told CNN’s Richard Quest.

-Iran's Guardian Council, an unelected body made up of six clerics and six lawyers operating under the oversight of the supreme leader, drew up the restricted list of candidates from the 680 who initially registered.
+It was Iran’s Guardian Council, an unelected body made up of six clerics and six lawyers operating under the oversight of the supreme leader, that drew up the restricted list of candidates from the 680 who initially registered.

 Eight candidates were approved, two of whom subsequently dropped out.